Wind power is the most widely used and rapidly growing renewable energy technology. It has been adopted on a large scale globally.

-In 2019, the newly installed capacity of wind power in China was 25.74 million KW, accounting for 10.4% of the total installed capacity.
+In 2019, China installed 25.74 million KW of wind power, accounting for 10.4% of the total installed capacity.

 2. Test materials and methods

 The material used for a specific type of wind power gear ring is 42CrMo4 steel with a modulus of 17, 96 teeth, a helix angle of 8°, and an induction hardening layer depth ranging from 3.2mm to 4.2mm, with a single tooth induction hardening.